How to Create Whimsical Paper Bag Snowflakes

 How do I hang the paper bag snowflakes once they’re done?

-You can hang your paper bag snowflakes with ribbon or tape.
+You can hang your paper bag snowflakes with the ribbon or twine you used to construct them.
 I recommend the ribbon method because it’s sturdy, won’t rip the bags and it looks so pretty.
-Glue the ribbon to the snowflake on the inside as I show above.
+Glue the ribbon to the snowflake on the inside as I show above, then hang them from a command hook, nail or tape or pin them to the wall.

 Are paper bag snowflakes a good kids craft?